portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-centos-en.md

 >2.
 Please change the host names of the three nodes to pbx01, pbx02 and pbx03

 >3.
-It is recommended to configure 4-core 4G hardware.
-If it is lower than 2-core 2G, ha handoff will be affected by hardware, and call recovery time will increase
+It is recommended to configure 4 cores CPU and 4G memory hardware.
+If it is lower than 2-cores CPU or 2G memory, ha handoff will be affected by hardware, and call recovery time will increase